 Frequent headache is a problem dealt with by neurologists every day.
-If you have frequent headaches, you must visit a specialist and an expert regarding this and not take it lightly.
+If you have frequent headaches, you must visit a specialist for a Migraine Headache Therapy and do not take it lightly.
 Normally many headaches do not have a serious origin, but some of them do, which if left untreated, can lead to serious complications.

 10 Red Flag Warning Signs of Headache